-Mini lectures and seminars, with lots of discussion and argument.
+Lesson will take the form of a seminar, with lots of discussion and argument.
 Occasionally you will present and lead a lesson yourself.
 Outside of the classroom you will undertake personal research.
 This includes reading, listening to podcasts, watching videos and commenting on contemporary newspaper articles.
 Essay writing is a key element of assessment.